How Your Stories Bring You Closer to Loved Ones |

 Ask yourself, what story am I telling myself about what just happened?
 Can you catch yourself in the act of writing the story?
 By noticing the story, you can choose to either challenge it or re-write it.

 Having teenagers, I get to practice this all the time.
 I’m prone to assume that when they don’t behave as I expect or do something I didn’t anticipate, it’s teenagers doing teenage (read irresponsible) things.
 But when I do that, whether I’m right or wrong in my assumption, it sends the message to them that I don’t trust them and I expect them to do irresponsible things.
-Not what I intend.
+Not what I intended.

 So, I have to challenge myself constantly to pause before I write any story or act on any story so I don’t do unintentional damage.